Compensation for Ureteral Damage

 How JMW Can Help

-We understand that certain topics may be difficult to discuss, but we have handled many similar medical negligence cases, and our solicitors are extremely friendly and approachable.
+We understand that you may find certain topics difficult to discuss.
+Our solicitors are friendly, approachable and sensitive, and we have handled many claims of this type, so we will ensure to put you at ease.
 We offer free initial advice on potential claims and you will be under no obligation to progress your claim if you do not wish to do so.

-However, damage should be recognised and, where possible, immediately remedied by the medical professional in charge of your care.
-Many claims result from a doctor or nurse failing to recognise the symptoms of a perforated bladder or obstructed ureter, rather than from incompetent or careless surgical technique.
+Damage like this should be recognised and, where possible, immediately remedied by the medical professional in charge of your care.

-There are several symptoms of a damaged bladder that could indicate a more serious medical problem, including:
+There are several symptoms of a damaged bladder or ureters that could indicate a more serious medical problem, including:

 • Heavy bleeding from the urinary tract